cdmx-in/wappler_ac_ag_grid/README.md

 **Amount Fields** (Type: textbox, Default: null)
 - Define the fields where the comma-separation and float parsing need to be applied.
+**Amount Field Precision** (Type: number, Default: 2)
+- Define the precision to be used for currency fields.

 ---